chrisvwx/MUMIMO.jl/README.md

 * A whitened sphere decoder
 * Add a SIC to a lattice-reduction receiver.
 * Add other lattice-reduction techniques.
+* All the results above are for the uplink; equivalent receivers exist for downlink (i.e. the multi-antenna fading broadcast channel) and could be easily implemented.

+#### Author

 This module was written by
 [Chris Peel](https://github.com/ChristianPeel).